-To put it into a sentence, we train and work with farmers in Ethiopia to make family-owned, easily-maintainable household water wells by hand with simple appropriate technology, using only locally available and affordable materials.
+We train and work with farmers in Ethiopia to make family-owned, easily maintainable household water wells by hand with appropriate technology, using only locally available and affordable materials.

-These projects were registered in 2019.
-In both locations, we are making a new, larger size borehole and pump, for increased water output for greater irrigation capacity.
+Our pump designs have seen steady improvement over time in durability, ease of maintenance, effectiveness, and reproducibility.
+Also, in both locations, we are now making a new, larger size borehole and pump, for increased water output, for greater irrigation capacity.

-- We started with a one-year pilot project: an intensive practical training program for nine Ethiopians in doing metal work, making drilling tools, drilling boreholes, making pumps, installing pumps, and maintaining pumps.
-Our wish was to empower Ethiopian men to do the field work and increase their responsibilities over time.
+We began with a training program for nine Ethiopians in metal work, drilling boreholes, making pumps, installing pumps, and maintaining pumps.
+Our intention was to empower Ethiopians to do the field work and increase their responsibilities over time.

-- Help me make pump parts for use in the finished wells
+- Make pump parts for use in the finished wells

 - Lead water club well drilling work

 - Train and/or assist well owners in pump maintenance

 We make it a priority to periodically send our field workers to the houses of new well owners, to train them in the maintenance of their own water wells, one-by-one, They teach the well owners how to pull out the pump to see if anything needs replacing, how to make or purchase replacement parts, and how to reassemble the pump.
 The hands-on training is supplemented with necessary tools, sample materials, and laminated instructions in both Amharic and Oromo.
 This puts much-needed independence and water security into the hands of individual families.